GiecV/CellularEncoding/README.md

 - Cellular Encoding
 - OpenAI Gym (CartPole-v1)

+## Documentation

+For detailed documentation, please refer to the [documentation.md](documentation.md) file.

 ## Acknowledgments

 I would like to thank the Creative AI Lab at ITU Copenhagen for their support and guidance throughout this project.